PaulieScanlon/example-headsup/README.md

 - 📊 Game statistics stored in PostgreSQL database
 - 🔄 Suspend/resume workflow for interactive gameplay
 - 🎮 Real-time game state tracking

+## Multi-Turn Workflow

+This game demonstrates a **multi-turn workflow** using Mastra's suspend/resume capabilities.
+Unlike traditional single-turn AI interactions, this workflow:

+- **Remembers context** across multiple user interactions
+- **Suspends execution** while waiting for user input
+- **Resumes seamlessly** when the user responds
+- **Tracks game state** (guess count, famous person, etc.) throughout the session

+The workflow uses a `dountil` loop that continues asking questions until the correct person is guessed.
+Each iteration:

+1. Suspends the workflow and waits for user input
+2. Processes the user's question or guess
+3. Updates the game state (incrementing guess count)
+4. Either continues the loop or ends the game if the correct person is guessed

+This pattern enables truly interactive AI experiences that maintain state and context across multiple turns.

 ## Prerequisites